If you get an error message when you try to visit a website, try these fixes.

 You'll get this error when the page has tried to redirect you too many times.

 Sometimes, pages don't open because cookies aren't working correctly.
-To fix the error, try deleting your cookies.
+To fix the error, try to delete your cookies.

 "This site can't provide a secure connection; network-error sent an invalid response" or "ERR_SSL_FALLBACK_BEYOND_MINIMUM_VERSION"

-You'll get this error if the page had an error that Chrome couldn't understand.
+You'll get this error if the page has an error that Chrome couldn't understand.
 To fix the error, contact the website owner.

 If you own this website, learn how to fix the ERR_SSL_FALLBACK_BEYOND_MINIMUM_VERSION error.